 "It’s important that your entire organization is fully briefed when introducing price rises so that the same message can be delivered consistently to clients."

-Being tech and data driven
+Being tech and data-driven

 While price increases will be driven by immediate factors, consulting historic pricing data can be hugely instructive when deciding where to pitch new pricing structures.
-Sales enablement software like sales-i holds a host of data relating to price, putting teams that have access to the platform at significant advantage to competitors who are more reliant on harvesting data from multiple spreadsheets.
+Sales enablement software like sales-i holds a host of data relating to price, putting teams that have access to the platform at a significant advantage over competitors who are more reliant on harvesting data from multiple spreadsheets.

 What’s more, once price increases have gone through, the platform makes it easy for sales leaders and reps alike to interpret trends around evolving customer demand to inform intelligent pricing strategy over the long term and bolster customer relationships.
-So much of good pricing strategy revolves around good customer relations and the more you understand about your customer through data, the better placed you’re likely to be to undertake smooth communications around price.
+So much of good pricing strategy revolves around good customer relations, and the more you understand about your customer through data, the better placed you’re likely to be to undertake smooth communications around price.

-Emphasizing value, service and quality
+Emphasizing value, service, and quality

-This is especially important right now given the widespread materials shortages being experienced across a number of industries.
-If you have particularly robust relationships throughout your supply chain, be sure to reinforce this message as some of your competitors may not.
+This is especially important right now, given the widespread materials shortages being experienced across a number of industries.
+If you have particularly robust relationships throughout your supply chain, be sure to reinforce this message, as some of your competitors may not.

 Context and consistency are key

 Being able to comprehensively justify increasing prices is crucial when negotiating with customers, so it makes good sense to have robust evidence to hand.
-That means collating links to news articles, announcements from industry bodies and any economic and financial data that demonstrate current challenges in your marketplace and show why higher prices are merited.
+That means collating links to news articles, announcements from industry bodies, and any economic and financial data that demonstrate current challenges in your marketplace and show why higher prices are merited.

 It’s important that your entire organization is fully briefed when introducing price rises so that the same message can be delivered consistently to clients.
 Strong communication between sales and marketing departments is the hallmark of any successful business, but when it comes to communications on price, joined-up messaging is essential.